tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

-{% docs dim_application_release_sk %}
+{% docs dim_app_release_sk %}

-Unique identifier of an application release.
+Unique identifier of an application (app) release.
 Identifies the combination of major, minor and patch version of a release from an specific application.

 {% enddocs %}

-{% docs application_release_id %}
+{% docs app_release_id %}

 The unique identifier of the release of an application.